henryli-git/Bots/Excel_Combiner&Splitter/README.md

 ## Features
     *Accepts Excel files in xlsx format
-    *Excel file input can contain any number of spreadsheets
+    *Excel file input can contain any number of spreadsheets *Sheets are combined by placing their columns of data next to each other in one sheet *When a file is split, there would be one sheet in each new file

 ## Getting Started

 The script would ask for the path of the Excel file input (xlsx format).
 If the merge (M) option is selected, a Combined.xlsx file would be created with all the sheets combined into 1 sheet.
 If the split (S) option is selected, the input Excel file would be split into separate files that are named according to the original sheet name.

 ### Prerequisites
 Python 3.6 or later is required.